Summary

 - 1. Role of Initial Density: Vary total cell density and Attacker:Prey ratios.

-- 2. Prey Sensitivity: Explore outcomes when Prey are sensitive to only Lytic, only Non-Lytic, or Both toxin types.
+- 2. Prey Sensitivity / Effector Type: Explore outcomes when Prey are sensitive to only Lytic, only Non-Lytic, or Both toxin types.

-- 3. Contact & Kin: Adjust Attacker firing strategies like Contact Sensing Bias and Kin Exclusion.
+- 3. Contact Sensing & Kin Exclusion: Adjust Attacker firing strategies like Contact Sensing Bias and Kin Exclusion.

-- 4. Tit-for-Tat: A 3-type scenario (Att, Prey, Def) to model Defender retaliation strategies.
+- 4. Tit-for-Tat Dynamics: A 3-type scenario (Att, Prey, Def) to model Defender retaliation strategies.

-- 5. Role of Capsule: Tests Prey capsule protection by making it always-on.
+- 5. Role of Capsule in Protection: Tests Prey capsule protection by making it always-on.
 Control protection % and synthesis time.

-- 6. Predation: Forces Attackers to "eat to replicate" by disabling normal replication and enabling the Lysis-for-Replication reward.
+- 6. Predation by T6SS Activity: Forces Attackers to "eat to replicate" by disabling normal replication and enabling the Lysis-for-Replication reward.

-- 7. Role of Movement: Focuses on mobility and chemotaxis.
+- 7. Role of Movement in Killing: Focuses on mobility and chemotaxis.
 Control Prey AI production and Attacker movement/attraction.

-- 8. Quorum Sensing: A two-column setup to control *both* Attacker T6SS activation and Prey capsule synthesis via their respective QS systems.
+- 8. Quorum Sensing Dynamics: A two-column setup to control *both* Attacker T6SS activation and Prey capsule synthesis via their respective QS systems.

 Settings Explained ⚙️